Indonesia

 Planned policy projections

-We estimate the emissions resulting from full implementation of the JETP pathway presented in the Comprehensive Investment Plan (CIPP), published in November 2023 (JETP Secretariat, 2023).
+We estimate the emissions resulting from full implementation of the JETP pathway presented in the Comprehensive Investment and Policy Plan (CIPP), published in November 2023 (JETP Secretariat, 2023).
 The CIPP provides a table of on-grid power emissions in five-year intervals from 2025-2050.
 We interpolate between the values and to the last historical data point in 2022 to obtain a full series.

 Global Warming Potentials values